Mason Maggio: Early career

-Go-Karts: 2015-2017
+Go-Karts: 2015–2017

-Maggio began racing at around 11 to 12 years old, after he went to a rental go-kart track with his friends.
+Maggio began racing at around eleven to twelve years old after he went to a rental go-kart track with his friends.

 INEX: Bandoleros and Legend Cars

-He began driving Bandoleros from 2018 to 2019, where he won 11 races, three championships, and ranking 3rd in the National standings.
-He would move up to Legend Cars in 2020, earning 8 wins and three championships.
+Maggio began driving Bandoleros from 2018 to 2019, where he won eleven races, three championships, and ranked third in the National standings.
+He would move up to Legend Cars in 2020, earning eight wins and three championships.

 Limited Late Models

 Maggio made his Limited Late Model debut in 2021, racing full time in the Paramount Kia Big 10 Challenge for Leicht Motorsports.
-He earned 4 wins, 8 top 5's, 10 top 10's, and finished third in the final standings.
+He earned four wins, eight top-fives, ten top-tens, and finished third in the final standings.

 Pro Late Models

-On November 17, 2021, Maggio announced on Twitter that he will run full-time in the Carolina Pro Late Model Series for Rick Ware Racing in 2022.
-He has earned 3 wins at Franklin County Speedway, Goodyear All American Speedway, and Motor Mile Speedway so far.
+On November 17, 2021, Maggio announced on Twitter that he would run full-time in the Carolina Pro Late Model Series for Rick Ware Racing in 2022.
+He has earned three wins at Franklin County Speedway, Goodyear All American Speedway, and Motor Mile Speedway so far.